NCAR/x4c/docs/_sources/index.rst

         :link: ug-diags
         :link-type: doc

-        Examples on CESM diagnostics using the :code:`Timeseries` class and the :code:`spell` magics.
+        Diagnostics using the :code:`Timeseries` class and the :code:`spell` magics.

     .. grid-item-card::  API
         :class-title: custom-title